 The bridges of plot and meaning we build with others help healing developments flourish..and..shape narratives of hope, change and restoration..’

-We highly recommend this clear and popular book to anyone wanting to get an idea of what Narrative therapy is like in practice or interested in applying narrative ideas to their lives or work contexts.
-We want to thank Alice Morgan and her publishers, Dulwich Centre Publications for kindly giving us permission to include the introduction and first 2 chapters below:
+I highly recommend this clear and popular book to anyone wanting to get an idea of what Narrative therapy is like in practice or interested in applying narrative ideas to their lives or work contexts.
+I want to thank Alice Morgan and her publishers, Dulwich Centre Publications for kindly giving permission to include the introduction and first 2 chapters below: